Uvacoder/uvacoderportfolio61/blog/indroducing-bummer/index.md

 I have realized that the concept of a failure resume is quite established already and there must be many web apps allowing you to create your failure resume.
 But when I searched for such apps all I found were a bunch of resume builder apps focusing on your achievements.

 ## Prototyping
+### Blueprint
 So I decided to do something about this.
 I hand-drawn an ugly blueprint of what the app should look like.
+![Bummer Blueprint](./bummer-blueprint.png)

+### App naming
-Once I have that ready, I started thinking about a suitable name for the app.
+Once I have the blueprint ready, I started thinking about a suitable name for the app.
 After considering many options I settled down with "bummer".
 Bummer means a disappointing or unpleasant situation or experience.
 The domain [bummer](https://bummer.me) was available so I immediately purchased it and started working on the app idea.

-![Bummer Blueprint](./bummer-blueprint.png)

 ## Initial Design
 Since the website is all about failures I wanted to keep the design pretty dull and not contain a flash of colors, so I decided to settle with just one color and play with transparency to create different shades.
 Now the initial mockup is ready to be tested with real users.